 To help businesses prepare for and manage through a potential COVID-19 escalation in Canada, CCA is referring members to a guide developed by the Canadian Chamber of Commerce on pandemic preparedness.
 It is designed to assist in business planning and continuity efforts.
 You can find a link to the guide as well as links to other helpful tools and resources on our website.
 We will continue to update this information on our website at www.cca-acc.com/covid-19-resources and you to also visit www.chamber.ca for additional resources.
 Links to trusted health information sources can also be found on the page.

-**As the COVID-19 situation is fluid and ever-changing, information contained on this page may be time sensitive.
+**As the COVID-19 situation is fluid and ever-changing, the information contained on this page may be time-sensitive.
 Please view the Government of Canada’s and the Government of NL’s websites for the latest updates.